Jerome-Marichez/API-Finance-LARAVEL-/README.md

 The project uses exclusively the Laravel framework and PHP 8 as a tool for development.

-## Contact

-You can contact me by send email to admin@digitstudio.fr or by submit a contact form to https://digitstudio.fr

 ## License

 The API Finance is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).